maxgerhardt/pico-boot2-generator/README.md

 You can also use the already pregenerated files in `generates/`.

-These were generated using arm-nono-eabi-gcc 10.2.1 (Q4 Major).
+These were generated using arm-none-eabi-gcc 10.2.1 (Q4 Major).

+The tool is compatible with both Unix and Windows.

 ## Credits